WebAssembly/stack-switching/proposals/fibers/Explainer.md

 ### Fiber instructions

-#### `fiber.new` Create a new fiber

-The `fiber.new` instruction creates a new fiber.
-The instruction has a literal operand which is the index of a function of type `[[ref fiber  r*] t*]->[r*]`, together with corresponding values on the argument stack.

-The result of the `fiber.new` instruction is a `fiber` which is the identifier for the newly created fiber.
-The identity of the fiber is also the first argument to the fiber function itself&mdash;this allows fibers to know their own identity in a straightforward way.

-The return values that the fiber function returns represent the return values of the fiber.
-This is reflected in the type signatures of the `fiber` and the function.

-The new fiber is created in a suspended state: it must be the case that the function referenced has one or more `event` blocks within the top-level block of that function.
-When the fiber is resumed, one of those `event` blocks will be entered as a result of the `fiber.resume`&mdash;depending on the actual event used to resume the fiber.

->If a function is referenced in a `fiber.new` instruction has no `event` blocks at the toplevel, then this function will cause a trap when attempting to resume the new fiber&mdash;because, without any `event` blocks, the fiber will not be able to respond to the resume.

 #### `fiber.spawn` Create and enter a new fiber

 The `fiber.spawn` instruction creates a new fiber and immediately enters it.
 It requires a literal function operand of type `[[fiber r*] t*] -> [r*]`, together with values corresponding to `t*` on the value stack.